Adithan25/RF_bike/README.md

 # RF_bike

-A notebook demonstrating how to predict and analyze a regression problem using a tuned and cross-validated random forest model
+A notebook demonstrating how to predict and analyze a regression problem using a tuned and cross-validated random forest model with scikit learn

 data from: